JujuAdams/Bulb/docs/21.0/BulbDynamicOccluder.md

 When dynamic occluders are drawn is controlled, in part, by `BULB_DYNAMIC_OCCLUDER_RANGE` found in `__BulbConfig()`.
 If you have large dynamic occluders and you're experiencing pop-in, increase this value.

-**Please note** that you must maintain a reference to a created `BulbDynamicOccluder` yourself.
+?> You must maintain a reference to a created `BulbDynamicOccluder` yourself.
 Bulb tracks occluders using a **weak reference** such that when you discard the reference to the occluder, the occluder is also automatically removed from the renderer.
 This makes memory management a lot safer, but does require that you keep your own strong reference to keep an occluder alive.

 &nbsp;